 -

-Jews believe the Foundation Stone on the Temple Mount is where the creation of the world began (Gen. 1)
+Jews believe the Foundation Stone is where the creation of the world began (Gen. 1)

 -